 Tips for Reducing Risk

-Reviewed by: HU Medical Review Board | Last reviewed: June 2020
+Reviewed by: HU Medical Review Board | Last reviewed: November 2024 | Last updated: November 2024

-While people with narcolepsy are often able to control their sleep attacks, there are still many dangers.
-Safety is a concern since the person may fall asleep, be unable to respond, or fall down in the middle of life activities.
-Here are some tips to reduce the risks of living with narcolepsy.
+While people with narcolepsy are often able to control their sleep attacks with medications, there are still some dangers.
+Safety is a concern since the person may fall asleep, be unable to respond, or fall down in the middle of life activities.1

 Act early

 See a doctor as soon as you start having symptoms.
-The sooner treatment begins the sooner you can begin preventing falls, problems concentrating, depression, weight gain, and other side effects of narcolepsy.
-The earlier children are diagnosed and treated, the easier it is to prevent learning and behavioral issues.1
+The sooner treatment begins, the sooner you can begin preventing many of the side effects of narcolepsy, including:1

 Know yourself